ChadCalcote/chadcalcote-task-docker/src/libs/Encryption.md

 Chose to do environment variables as they are more clear in their usage and can be easily used in a node js environment.

+Write more tests.
+Knowing how something fails is just as important as how something succeeds

+Pass secret key as an environmant variable as well

+Pass the environment variables directly in the Dockerfile to eliminate possibility of putting in ciphertext incorrectly

 Build arguments are only available when building the image

-Pass the environment variables directly in the Dockerfile to eliminate possibility of putting in ciphertext incorrectly

 Build Arguments vs. Environment Variables